North Korean won: Banknotes

-First Won
+First won

 This currency was issued in all-banknote form, with the first banknotes of this issue in denominations of 15, 20, and 50 chon along with 1, 5, 10 and 100 won in 1947.
 The chon notes had stylized art designs, while the won denominations were fairly uniform in design, featuring a farmer and a worker standing together and holding the symbolic tools.
 This currency was later revalued in 1959 at a rate of one new won to 100 old won to curb the inflation that had occurred as a result of the Korean War.

-Second Won
+Second won

-In 1959, the old won was replaced with the Second Won, with price and exchange rates fixed to the U.S. dollar.
+In 1959, the old won was replaced with the second won, with price and exchange rates fixed to the U.S. dollar.
 This banknote series was issued in denominations of 50 chon, and 1, 5, 10, 50, and 100 won.
 These notes were much larger than the previous issue and depicted images representing various industries in the North Korean economy.

 In 1979, the currency was again reformed, and a new banknote series was issued in denominations of 1, 5, 10, 50, and 100 won.
 There is ongoing speculation as to why this move was made.
 All 1959 banknotes were removed from circulation.
 Circulating coins, however, were not affected by this change.
-The designs for this issue were much more symbolic and charismatic than previous ones, with Kim Il-sung featuring for the first time on the 100 won note.
+The designs for this issue were much more symbolic and charismatic than previous ones, with Kim Il Sung featuring for the first time on the 100 won note.

 In 1992, another redesign was carried out for banknotes, again in denominations of 1, 5, 10, 50, and 100 won.
 Older notes were once again withdrawn.
 These notes were smaller and crisper than the previous issue and depicted more modern themes.
 The 5 and 10 won banknotes were again issued in 1998, along with a 500 won banknote that same year but were stamped rather than engraved reflecting poorer production quality.
 In 2002, 1,000 and 5,000 won notes were introduced, followed by a 200 won note in 2005.
 The former two were identical in design to the 100 won though differing in colors and added security features, but the colored fields behind the text no longer extended all the way to the margins.
 In 2007, the 500 won had also been revised in this same manner along with being engraved for the first time to protect against counterfeiting.
-From 1998 onwards, all notes were dated using the Juche year (Juche year) along with the standard dating.
+From 1998 onwards, all notes were dated using the Juche year along with the standard dating.

 In 2005, the Central Bank of the Democratic People's Republic of Korea issued commemorative 200, 500, 1000 and 5000 won notes to celebrate the 60th anniversary of the foundation of North Korea.
 It consists of an overprint on its regular issue notes.

 In 2007, a commemorative version of this banknote series was released, stamped "Great Leader Comrade Kim Il Sung's 95th Birthday" on all denominations.

 Banknotes in circulation for the second won, up to December 2009, were as follows: